t3-nramirez/AzureLabs/Lab1-MigrateYourData/README.md

 You will now create an Azure SQL Database - this is the target PaaS database for your SQL migration

 1. Select the `Create a resource + sign` button in the top-left of the Azure portal
-2. Type 'SQL Database' in the search box and press enter
+2. Type 'SQL Database' in the search Fx and press enter
 3. Select SQL Database
 4. Select `Create`
 5. From the Basics tab in the menu